-Freight: The base rate charged by carrier.
+Freight: This is the base rate charged by the carriers.

 BAF (Bunker Adjustment Factor): This is also sometimes referred to as FAF, or Fuel Adjustment Factor.
 This is a compensation fee for the shipping vessel’s fuel cost, which can sometimes fluctuate and get adjusted last minute without prior notice.